 The flowers are British grown, in Bedfordshire by me and some wonderful helpers, the aim is to be as organic and fresh as possible.

-If you would like to order flowers from us please do fill out the CONTACT form or CALL me to discuss how we can help.
+If you would like to order flowers from us please do email us or CALL to discuss how we can help.